Kiann124/hello-world/README.md

 # hello-world
-This is my first repository
+HI
+My name is Kiann and this is my first repo for Hacktobefest 2020! wish me luck!